-Kim Lindsay, 6th Grade Math
+Kim Lindsay, Math

 While in Dallas, I met my husband Chad, a diehard Sooner living in Texas.
 We married in 1996 and decided to move to Norman in 1997.
 I was offered a job at Kennedy Elementary, where I taught second through fourth grades.
 In 2003 my principal approached me about the prospect of interviewing for the math resource teacher position at Kennedy, a newly-created position.
 I love teaching math, so I jumped on the chance.
 While a math resource teacher, I was able to see the development of and connection among math skills from kindergarten through fifth grade.
 In 2013 my principal asked me to teach a section of sixth grade math to advanced fifth graders.
 I did, and it reignited a desire to teach a class of my own.
 I decided I wanted to teach math beyond the elementary level.
 In the fall 2014 I began my journey at Longfellow Middle School, teaching seventh grade math, pre-algebra, and algebra.

-Hunter Woolum – Social Studies
+Hunter Woolum, Social Studies

 “It’s not worth doing something unless someone, somewhere, would much rather you weren’t doing it.” – Sir Terry Pratchett

-The 6th grade Social Studies curriculum, touching as it does on subjects as varied as geography, history, literature, sociology, and anthropology, is the way in which many children experience their first, in-depth exposure to the complexity and beauty of our world and its many, unique cultures.
+The middle school Social Studies curriculum, touching as it does on subjects as varied as geography, history, literature, sociology, and anthropology, is the way in which many children experience their first, in-depth exposure to the complexity and beauty of our world and its many, unique cultures.
 I believe it is my job as an educator to use that opportunity to encourage genuine intellectual curiosity, not merely through lectures and memorization, but by helping children learn to analyze socio-cultural concepts for themselves.
 And, lest all of that seem overly serious and academic, I also believe that true learning takes place while having fun, so expect your children to answer questions like: “What would your favorite fictional character (like Harry Potter or Princess Leia) look like if they came from feudal Japan?”

 I live in Norman with my significant other and fellow life-long learner, Erika, as well as our two sweet cats, Zada and Boudica.
 I love to read (Terry Pratchett is my favorite author, mythology my favorite genre, and Batman my favorite comic book), and spend much of my free time conlanging (that’s making invented languages, for those not in the know).
 I am proficient in written and spoken French, as well as written and spoken Latin.